Since being elected in September 2013, we have helped create thousands of local jobs. Our key initiatives include:

 RECORD INFRASTRUCTURE INVESTMENT

-Record $75 billion investment over the next decade in highway upgrades, congestion busting roads, rail projects, improved local roads, inland rail and a new airport.
+A record $75 billion is being invested over the next decade in highway upgrades, congestion busting roads, rail projects including inland rail, improved local roads and a new airport.

 FIXING THE BUDGET